juliaguida/oystercard/devops/README.md

 #### Modern Architectures: Containers and Serverless

 As part of this project, we worked with a static website consisting of merely two HTML files, and with some tests running on a workflow that are not testing anything really as part of our application.

 This has been intentional in order to illustrate some fundamental DevOps concepts in this introductory course.

-However, this won't be the case in a real world scenario.
-As part of the requirements to build a full solution, we will have to work in several parts of it, such as the high-level and low-level architectures of our applications.
+However, bear in mind that this won't be the case in a real world scenario.
+The more experience we gain, the more we will be involved in the process of making decisions regarding the architecture of different applications.

 One popular discussion these days in the world of DevOps is whether we should aim for [containerising](https://www.docker.com/resources/what-container) our services or build a [serverless solution](https://www.excellentwebworld.com/serverless-architecture/) instead.